ibm-cloud-docs/vpc/vni-viewing.md

 # Viewing details of a virtual network interface
 {: #vni-viewing}

-With virtual network interfaces, where you view resources has changed.
+With virtual network interfaces, where you view resources is different.
 In older network interfaces, you can view the details of the resources by going to the resource directly.
 In a virtual network interface, you can view the resource's details from within the virtual network interface.
 {: shortdesc}

 You can view the details of a VNI with the UI, CLI, API, or Terraform.